 unpaid carers aged 16 years or over

 adults aged 16 years or over who live with someone with a severely weakened immune system

 You'll be offered a booster dose of either Pfizer/BioNTech or Moderna vaccine.
 AstraZeneca may be given as your booster dose if you have medical reasons that mean you cannot have Pfizer/BioNTech or Moderna.

 If you're eligible for both the flu and coronavirus booster vaccines, but have only received one of them so far, please book an appointment to receive the other vaccine.
 You can have your next vaccine any time after the first, as long as your coronavirus booster dose is 6 months (24 weeks) after the date of your second coronavirus dose.

 If you have not had either your first or second dose of the coronavirus vaccine, you should arrange to have them.

-You will still need the booster dose but the timing of it will depend on when you had your first two doses.
+You'll still need the booster dose but the timing of it will depend on when you had your second dose.

 How you will be invited for vaccination

 NHS Scotland are following the JCVI advice and offering a booster dose to those most at risk first.